-Top 8 Most Unusual Things We’ve Ever Shipped
+Top 8 Strangest Things FedEx Has Ever Shipped

-From entire museum exhibitions to endangered animals, we take a look at some of the strangest shipments we’ve logged to date.
+From entire museum exhibitions to endangered animals, here’s a look at some of the strangest shipments.

 1. Endangered turtle eggs, Gulf of Mexico to Florida

-With hatching season imminent, we worked with scientists to quickly create a safe and secure transportation solution.
-To ensure the gentlest care and protection of the turtle nests and eggs, they traveled exclusively in FedEx Custom Critical air-ride, temperature-controlled vehicles.
-A beautiful and sadly endangered species that we were only too happy to help.
+With hatching season just around the corner, FedEx worked with scientists to quickly create a safe and secure transportation solution.
+To ensure the gentlest care and protection, the turtle nests and eggs traveled exclusively in FedEx Custom Critical air-ride, temperature-controlled vehicles.
+FedEx was more than happy to play a role in protecting such a beautiful species!

-2. Ancient Egyptian Artefacts, Los Angeles to Paris
+2. Ancient Egyptian Artifacts, Los Angeles to Paris

-Transporting ancient relics isn’t easy.
-Incredibly fragile and sensitive to humidity, temperature, motion and impact, we packed more than 150 exhibition pieces in custom-built crates.
+Incredibly fragile and sensitive to humidity, temperature, motion and impact, transporting ancient relics is anything but easy.
+To make sure the transport went smoothly, FedEx packed more than 150 exhibition pieces in custom-built crates.
 The painstaking process was overseen by members of the Egyptian Museum in Cairo, and the crates were fitted with special tilt-sensing recorders.

 3. White tigers, United States to Bangkok, Thailand

-Back in 2002, FedEx was honored with the duty of transporting not one but six highly endangered white tigers from Nashville and Oklahoma, U.S to the capital of Thailand.
-Under the Species Survival program, special efforts would be made to ensure the longevity of these incredible animals and protect them from the fate of illegal inbreeding.
+Back in 2002, FedEx was honored with the duty of transporting not one but six white tigers from Nashville and Oklahoma, U.S. to the capital of Thailand.
+Under the Species Survival program, special efforts are in place to ensure the longevity of these incredible animals and protect them from the fate of illegal inbreeding.

-A special MD-11 jet from Memphis carried the precious cargo, with 6 separate enclosures each housing an animal of around 3,500 lbs, to the final destination in Bangkok.
-The tigers were accompanied by specially trained vets and zoo attendants who ensured the big cats’ journey was comfortable and smooth.
+A special MD-11 jet from Memphis carried the precious cargo, with 6 separate enclosures each housing an animal of around 3,500 lbs., to the final destination in Bangkok.
+The tigers were accompanied by specially trained vets and zoo attendants who ensured the big cats’ journey was comfortable and safe.

 4. Van Gogh’s dining table, France to Switzerland

-The Grand Hotel Les Trois Rois offered a special ‘Menu Van Gogh’ – and a closer look at the table – with some of the artist’s favourite French dishes to complement the exhibition nearby.
-FedEx teamed up with the art historians and hoteliers to conduct safe and secure passage for the priceless furniture.
+The Grand Hotel Les Trois Rois offered a special ‘Menu Van Gogh’ – and a closer look at the table – with some of the artist’s favorite French dishes to complement the exhibition nearby.
+FedEx teamed up with the art historians and hoteliers to conduct safe and secure passage for the priceless piece of furniture.

-6. Parts from the historic Titanic, Milan, Italy to Atlanta, Georgia
+6. Parts from the historic Titanic from Milan, Italy to Atlanta, Georgia

-For the Atlanta museum, putting on the 2006 ‘Titanic: The Artifact Exhibition’, featuring recovered treasures from the deep, was a momentous milestone.
+For the Atlanta Museum, putting on the 2006 ‘Titanic: The Artifact Exhibition’, featuring recovered treasures from the deep, was a momentous milestone.
 And then calamity struck.
-Exhibition artefacts bound for Atlanta from Greece became stranded when they were mistakenly re-routed from Athens to Italy, and then held by Customs who refused to release them.
+Exhibition artifacts bound for Atlanta from Greece became stranded when they were mistakenly re-routed from Athens to Italy, and then held by Customs who refused to release them.
 With the museum at a loss, FedEx stepped in.

-In a race against time to move the special cargo in time for the exhibition to open, our European and US offices worked round the clock to pull off the unique shipment, which even included a 3,000-lb piece of the ship’s original hull.
+In a race against time to move the special cargo in time for the exhibition opening, FedEx European and US offices worked round the clock to pull off the unique shipment, which even included a 3,000-lb piece of the ship’s original hull.

 7. Search for Amelia Earhart, Los Angeles to Hawaii

 On the 75th anniversary of Earhart’s disappearance in 2012, FedEx joined a special mission to search for the missing aircraft and solve one of the 20th century’s most enduring puzzles.
-We teamed up with TIGHAR and the Discovery Channel to put our own air logistics expertise to the test.
+FedEx teamed up with TIGHAR and the Discovery Channel to put its own air logistics expertise to the test.

-With a plan to comb the ocean underneath Earhart’s supposed flight path, the expedition’s deep water search off the coast of Hawaii was made possible by the use of specialized robotic equipment that we shipped in especially from the continental U.S.
+With a plan to comb the ocean underneath Earhart’s supposed flight path, the expedition’s deep water search off the coast of Hawaii was made possible by the use of specialized robotic equipment that FedEx shipped in specially from the continental U.S.

-Three containers weighing 25,890 lbs consisting of the expedition’s underwater Remote Operated Vehicle (ROV) unit traveled more than 2,200 nautical miles by ocean freighter between Los Angeles and Honolulu.
-We also flew in nearly 6,000 lbs of additional equipment from Massachusetts, including the project’s Autonomous Underwater Vehicle (AUV) that uses sonar to continuously search the deep waters for signs of aircraft.
+Three containers weighing 25,890 lbs. consisting of the expedition’s underwater Remote Operated Vehicle (ROV) unit travelled more than 2,200 nautical miles by ocean freighter between Los Angeles and Honolulu.
+The team also flew in nearly 6,000 lbs. of additional equipment from Massachusetts, including the project’s Autonomous Underwater Vehicle (AUV) that uses sonar to continuously search the deep waters for signs of aircraft.

 A key step towards discovery of Earhart’s final moments, the mission was a rewarding one for us.
 And yet, the search for an answer continues.